0nri/sample_bigquery_adk_agent/README.md

 ## Running the Agent Locally

-You can run the agent using either the ADK web interface or the command-line interface.
+For local development and testing, use the ADK web interface which provides an interactive UI.
+The deployed Cloud Run version uses A2A protocol for integration with Gemini Enterprise (formerly known as Agentspace).

-### Option 1: ADK Web Interface
+### Option 1: ADK Web Interface (Recommended for Local Testing)

 1.  **Ensure your `.env` file is configured.**